 - Industry-leading log analysis and machine learning Apache partners can scrutinize the access and error logs even further, scouring them for micro-details.

 Apache HTTP Server has more than 20 years of proven reliability in providing essential web services, but the advent of the Java interactive scripting language required more than basic HTTP functionality.
 Enter Apache Tomcat, a Java Server Page (JSP) and Java servlet server that can run alone or pair with existing Apache HTTP servers to add power.
 Apache Tomcat adds full JSP functionality to your web services.
-Apache Tomcat seamlessly processes incoming JSP and servlet requests in a designated container and passes the ensuing data to the section of the web delivery pipeline with no disruption to the end-user experience.
+Apache Tomcat seamlessly processes incoming JSP and servlet requests in a designated container.
+It passes the ensuing data to the section of the web delivery pipeline with no disruption to the end-user experience.

 Scalable, fault-tolerant data storage is a cornerstone of any modern network environment.
 Apache addresses this need with Cassandra, the durable and decentralized storage and management system that serves some of the world’s largest tech companies.
 Apache Cassandra relies on a powerful network of data centers strategically positioned worldwide to provide unsurpassed fault tolerance.
 For instance, nodes impacted by power outages or natural disasters are automatically replaced from partner sites, resulting in zero downtime.
-This unparalleled reliability has made Cassandra, a NoSQL database, the go-to data storage solution for major companies such as eBay, GoDaddy, and Netflix.
+This unparalleled reliability has made Cassandra, a NoSQL database, the go-to data storage solution for major companies like eBay, GoDaddy, and Netflix.
 It hosts over 2500 nodes and serves more than a trillion daily requests.
 Apache Cassandra handles data storage and management for some of the biggest tech companies in the world.

 With more than two decades of proven success, it’s natural that a host of tools to augment Apache’s capabilities sprung up around the software.
 As with almost any task, using the right tools in Apache HTTP make jobs easier and faster.
 Here’s an incomplete look at some of the more popular—and powerful—options for expanding Apache.

-- Apache Cloudstack.
 Cloudstack is a turnkey, all-in-one solution for deploying and managing large virtual networks in the cloud.
 Cloudstack includes a native (and open-source) API, a sharp user interface, and supports the most popular hypervisors, including VMware and Hyper-V. GUI, command line, or web-based administrator interfaces give you pinpoint control over your cloud or hybrid Apache environment.

-- Apache Axis 2.
 With a super fast runtime engine that can operate independently or as a service on Apache Tomcat, Apache Axis 2 is a web creation and management toolkit that works with the most popular plugins.

-- Apache Synapse.
 Easily apply and manage load balancing, switching, protocol routing, and other advanced network tasks with Apache Synapse.
 Install Synapse as its unique services gateway or run it as a proxy service on Apache HTTP to support staggering amounts of concurrent clients with minimal overhead.

-- Apache Thrift.
 Developed by FaceBook, Apache Thrift operates within the remote procedure call (RPC) framework to speed the deployment of applications across platforms.
 Essentially Thrift wraps a complete software stack and a code generation into a package that lets your original code create working replicas of itself for other platforms, eliminating the need to code versions for every common language tediously.

 Want to find a specific Apache tool?
 Check out the complete list of in-production and under-development open-source software projects for and in conjunction with Apache HTTP.